Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-18-more-about-josm_it.md

     Descrivi questi oggetti selezionandoli dal menù Preimpostazioni, come hai fatto già in precedenza.

-> Non editare mai la mappa al di fuori dell'area non scaricata.
-Puoi
-> vedere l'area rettangolare scaricata con uno sfondo neutro,
-> mentre l'area non scaricata ha linee diagonali tratteggiate.
+> Never edit the map outside of the area you have downloaded.
+You
+> can see the rectangular area you have downloaded has a solid background,
+> while the area you have not downloaded has diagonal pinstriped lines.
+> <br>

-![JOSM area downloaded][]
+> ![JOSM area downloaded][]

 Salvare le modifiche
 --------------